 To shoot in RAW on Android – open your camera app and go to settings.
 Look for the option to change the output file format.
 Change from .jpeg to .raw (or sometimes it’ll be called .dng, which is Adobe’s proprietary raw format).
 You may have to switch to manual/pro mode to change this setting.

-For Android, we recommend Adobe’s LightRooom Mobile app.
+For editing RAW on Android, we most recommend Adobe’s LightRooom Mobile app.
 If you use the equivalent computer program, it should be very familiar.
 The camera function itself isn’t spectacular, but the included editing software (which supports RAW) is stellar.

 How to Shoot in RAW on iPhone